📚📖📚FREE Women's History Month Book Discussions of Leading with Courage! March 13 & March 26.

 From History Professor to Inclusive Leader: How to Turn Stress into Strength

 This episode speaks to how we find power in our stories, especially when we're in a period of disruption, when we need to pivot.
+Dr. Frank helps us think about being actively anti-fragile as we claim our authenticity and the work only we can do in the world.

 Hacks for Perfectionism